Pegloticase (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain or irregular heartbeat, trouble breathing
+- Chest pain or uneven heartbeat, trouble breathing

 - Swelling in your hands, ankles, or feet